 Unlike services, which often have custom pricing and require a lot of one-on-one time with each client, products should have simple pricing and aren't custom-made for each customer.

-An example of this are the creators who participate in our online marketplace Envato Market, who sell website templates, graphic templates, videos files, and more.
+An example of this are the creators who participate in our online marketplace Envato Market, who sell website templates, graphic templates, video files, and more.
 Learn how to become an author and start selling.
-There are over 6 million users across eight marketplaces participating in this vibrant economy.
+There are millions of users across eight marketplaces participating in this vibrant economy.

 Learn more about earning income from selling stock and how to productize your services: